gevaland/hw-2_k8s-spark/README.md

 }
 ```

-# Example notebook
+## Example notebook from Databricks

-# Example of using Delta Lake 0.4 without Databricks

 [Delta Lake](https://delta.io/) is an open-source storage layer that brings ACID transactions to Apache Spark™ and big data workloads.
 But it is **way more** then that!